 How To Count All Cells Except A Certain Value In Excel

 In this article, I will tell you how to count cells that are equal to or not equal to a text value.
 The comparison contains exact compare, partial compare, case sensitive compare, and case insensitive compare.
-I will also tell you how to count all cells except a certain value in excel at the end of the article.
+I will also tell you how to count all cells except a certain value in Excel at the end of the article.

 1. How To Count Cells That Equal To A Text Value.